 The Society sponsors a genealogy and a DNA project, a piping competition, the preservation of historic MacGregor grave stones at Dalmally, and archaeological digs near Loch Awe and Loch Lomond.
 Members participate at the digs under the supervision of professional archaeologists based in Glasgow.
-Clan Gregor also appeared, together with other clans, at this year’s Royal Edinburgh Military Tattoo (2017) and there are plans to make this an annual event.
+Clan Gregor also appeared, together with other clans, at the 2017 Royal Edinburgh Military Tattoo and there are plans to make this a regular event.

 Membership and Benefits

 Being part of a clan society provides links of kinship and friendship in whatever countries members may live.
 It also provides a focal point for people to learn of their past and of their clan’s role in Scotland’s history.
 It goes without saying that clans and the upkeep of the traditions thereto, are hugely important to Scotland in terms of tourism, industry, and national identity.